 The area around Orsara di Puglia is not only located in an area with a hilly and almost mountainous landscape but also, I believe, surrounded by forest.
 When ‘putting’ the nose in the glass with the Magliano Daunia IGP 2016, I felt notes of forest, shrub herbs, moss, and other green notes… which made me feel like I was back in northern Puglia.
 There are, of course, also notes of red fruit such as ripe cherry and plum, followed by spices.
 The vanilla comes out after a while, probably from the oak.
 The wine matures in oak for at least three months.
 On the palate, it has good acidity, body, and a well-balanced taste.
 The tannins are there but rather smooth.

 Tuccanese is a wine I recommend you to try if you have the occasion, as it is a very interesting and particular wine.

-- Camilla of Culinary Adventures with Camilla is sharing Piadina Margherita + Bucci Piceno Pongelli 2014.
+- Camilla of Culinary Adventures with Camilla pairs Piadina Margherita + Bucci Piceno Pongelli 2014.

-- Terri of Our Good Life served up Spatchcocked Chicken And Sangiovese.
+- Terri of Our Good Life serves up Spatchcocked Chicken and Sangiovese.

-- Gwendolyn of Wine Predator is visiting “5 Sangiovese, 4 terroir, 3 producers, 2 regions, 1 country”
+- Gwendolyn of Wine Predator writes about 5 Sangiovese, 4 Terroir, 3 Producers, 2 Regions, 1 Country.

-- Katarina of Grapevine Adventures is talking about Tuccanese – A Sangiovese From a Pugliese Perspective
+- Katarina of Grapevine Adventures delves into Tuccanese – A Sangiovese From a Pugliese Perspective.

-- Wendy of A Day in the Life on the Farm thinks A Sangiovese by any other name is still a Dang Good Wine.
+- And host Wendy of A Day in the Life on the Farm thinks A Sangiovese by Any Other Name is Still a Dang Good Wine.